 Morning, Thursday, 24th March 2022

-This conference will discuss the next steps for delivery of high-quality maths education in England - and what is needed to support the workforce to boost quality in maths education and attainment in students across the cohort.
+This conference will discuss next steps for the delivery of high-quality maths education in England - as well as what is needed to support the workforce to boost education quality and student attainment across the cohort.

-The conference will also be an opportunity to consider findings in Ofsted’s research review of maths education, which is looking at best practice in curriculum design, teaching, assessment and student motivation, and how disparities in outcomes for students can be reduced.
+The conference will also be an opportunity to consider findings in Ofsted’s research review of maths education, which is looking at best practice in curriculum design, teaching, assessment, and student motivation, as well as how disparities in outcomes for students can be reduced.

 Sessions in the agenda look at:

-- numeracy in the wake of the pandemic and priorities for supporting catch-up in maths
+- the pandemic, numeracy and priorities for catch-up

-- England’s performance in numeracy skills and measuring attainment against international benchmarks
+- numeracy skills and attainment in England against international benchmarks

-- maximising the contribution of maths education to the UK economy and meeting skills needs
+- maths education, the UK economy and meeting skills needs

 - a provocative view on changes needed to the mainstream maths curriculum